 Medical education Infographic: The path to becoming a physician in the US See clearly what the seven- to 11-plus-year training timeline looks like for those becoming physicians with this visualization.
 Aug.
 14, 2020Friday AOA Staff Contact AOA Staff Facebook Twitter LinkedIn Email One in four medical students in the U.S. attends an osteopathic medical school.
 There are now 38 colleges of osteopathic medicine, located at 59 campuses.
 Approximately 7,000 new physicians graduated from osteopathic medical schools in 2019, bringing the total number of DOs to 121,006, the highest number in history.
 In the last three decades, the number of DOs has grown by nearly 300%.
 The graphic below provides a visual overview of the average medical trainee’s journey, which typically ranges from seven to 11 years following undergraduate studies.
-More in Training DOs hope that new research will lead to universal use of COMLEX for DOs The research found positive correlations between performance on COMLEX and American Board of Surgery In-Training Examination (ABSITE)/American Board of Surgery (ABS) exams, which means residency programs can confidently use applicants’ COMLEX scores to predict future ABSITE/ABS exam performance.
-COCA seeks comments on proposed amendments to COM accreditation standards The COCA seeks comments from the osteopathic medical profession and the public at large on the proposed amendments.
+More in Training The NRMP 2027 Match and ERAS timeline for residency applicants Check out our calendar for every important date during the 2027 Match season.
+DOs hope that new research will lead to universal use of COMLEX for DOs The research found positive correlations between performance on COMLEX and American Board of Surgery In-Training Examination (ABSITE)/American Board of Surgery (ABS) exams, which means residency programs can confidently use applicants’ COMLEX scores to predict future ABSITE/ABS exam performance.
 Previous articleClinical practice pathway for AOA addiction medicine certification now available Next article3 tips for the first year of medical school

 DOs hope that new research will lead to universal use of COMLEX for DOs The research found positive correlations between performance on COMLEX and American Board of Surgery In-Training Examination (ABSITE)/American Board of Surgery (ABS) exams, which means residency programs can confidently use applicants’ COMLEX scores to predict future ABSITE/ABS exam performance.